Lions Drag Strip

 Lions Drag Strip was an American raceway in the Wilmington district of Los Angeles, California, adjacent to Long Beach that existed from 1955 to 1972.
-The track was named after its sponsors Lions Clubs International and featured many races that were sanctioned by the American Hot Rod Association (AHRA).
+The track was named after its sponsors, Lions Clubs International, and featured many races sanctioned by the American Hot Rod Association (AHRA).

-As the area surrounding the track increased in population, complaints regarding noise were made to government officials.
-Subsequently, efforts were made to deny the operators of track continued use of the facility.
-The track was opened with a 30 days' notice clause that could be enforced at any time, and on November 2, 1972, that notice was given.
-After the last races took place on December 2, 1972, the track was torn down through the efforts of the Los Angeles Harbor Department to make space for overseas shipping cargo containers which exists to this day at 223rd Street & Alameda Street in Wilmington, CA.
+As the area surrounding the track grew more densely populated, government officials received an increasing number of noise complaints.
+Subsequently, efforts were made to deny the track operators' continued use of the facility.
+The track was opened with a 30-day notice clause that could be enforced at any time, and on November 2, 1972, that notice was given.
+After the last races took place on December 2, 1972, the track was torn down by the Los Angeles Harbor Department to make space for overseas shipping cargo containers, which still stand at 223rd Street & Alameda Street in Wilmington, CA.